 Hiro suggested the Golden Pavillion to us.
 We arrived around 3 pm, as far as I can remember.
 Heaps of cute little kiddos were also there to see the Pavillion.
 It’s probably included on their list to visit for their educational tour.
 Their energy was so contagious that it can definitely make you smile.
 This Pavillion is just simply jaw-dropping.

 I actually felt I was in a different world upon entering the Kyoto station.
 This is where we had our lunch.
 Actually, I don’t know if it’s still considered as lunch because it’s already 3pm.
 I ordered an Ox tongue!
 Don’t judge until you have it in your mouth.
 It’s definitely something worth a try.
 Ben had a beef steak and a beer ^_^

 BACK in TAKARAGAWA ONSEN

 Luck was on our side because it’s raining when we arrived at the Onsen!
-Because aside from the winter, rainy day would be the second best time to visit bathhouses.
-Unlike last year — where we’d been assisted by so incredibly nice old man (who even taught us on how to put our yukata) — the man who greeted us was not so accommodating at all.
+Because aside from the winter, rainy days would be the second best time to visit bathhouses.
+Unlike last year — where we’d been assisted by an incredibly nice old man (who even taught us how to put on our yukata) — the man who greeted us was not so accommodating at all.
 Luckily, I booked the same room and we do not need his assistance anymore.
 I told Ben “I got this.”
 I know the way to our room. 🙂

 PRINCE PARK TOWER TOKYO